mornach/warehouse/README.md

 robotic warehouse

-To run the application run "main" in src/main/java/warehouse/Application.java
+To run the application, please run "main" function in src/main/java/warehouse/Application.java

 to check the applicaiton is up go to: http://localhost:8090/warehouse/api/hello